zhagan/Bootstrap-Portfolio/README.md

 # Bootstrap-Portfolio
-bootstrap portfolio -no media queries only bootstrap
+bootstrap portfolio -no media queries only bootstrap, just a little